Persecution of the Iraqi Turkmen by the Islamic State: Persecution

-Various scholars and Iraqi Turkmen organizations stated that the violence met the definition of genocide under Article II of the 1948 Genocide Convention and called for official recognition.
-In 2017, the Parliament of Iraq officially recognized the genocide, and in 2018, the United Nations officially recognized the sexual slavery of Iraqi Turkmen women.
+In January 2017, a mass grave in Rashidiya, near Mosul was found by Iraqi Armed Forces.
+The grave belonged to 27 massacred Turkmen men and boys.
+Their bodies had traces of torture.

 Destruction of heritage

 IS is responsible for the destruction of historical artifacts that were important to Iraqi Turkmen.
 Many century-old mosques, whether Sunni or Shia, as well as libraries were destroyed.
 The oldest library in Tal Afar was blown up, while another library with over 1,500 historical books in Diyala was destroyed.
 Among the destroyed artifacts were the Mausoleum of Yahya Abu al-Qasim (built in 1293 by the Zengids, destroyed in 2014), the Mausoleum of Imam Awn Al-Din (built in 1248 by the Zengids, destroyed in 2014), the Shrine of Qadib Al-Ban Mosuli (built by the Zengids, destroyed in 2014), the Al-Imam Muhsin Mosque (built by the Seljuks, severely damaged in 2015), the Great Mosque of al-Nuri (built in 1172 by the Zengids, destroyed in 2017), the Imam al-Baher Mosque (built in 1259, destroyed in 2014), and the Mosque of the Pasha (built in 1881 by the Ottomans, destroyed).